Shigeru Yoshida: Treaty of San Francisco

-After being replaced with Tetsu Katayama on 24 May 1947, he returned to the post as the 48th prime minister on 15 October 1948.
-In 1951, he signed the Treaty of San Francisco, a peace treaty with the Allies that would serve as a formal peace agreement and bring about the end of the occupation of Japan in 1952.
+In September 1951, Yoshida signed the Treaty of San Francisco, a peace treaty with the Allies that would serve as a formal peace agreement and bring about the end of the occupation of Japan when the treaty took effect in April 1952.
+Yoshida also signed the Security Treaty, which inaugurated the post-war military alliance between Japan and the United States.
 During a stopover in Hawaii on the way back from San Francisco, he also paid a visit to Pearl Harbor.